RustFestEU/blog.rustfest.eu/papers.md

 - Testing, benchmarking, profiling, debugging, REPL, IDE, editor experiences/tips/tricks/tools
 - War stories solving bugs, compilation errors, or production experiences

+We will give more details once CFP opens.

 ## Anonymized Selection Process

 In the first instance our CFP selection process based only on title and abstract.

-## What we cover if you are selected [?]
+## What we cover if you are selected

 - Free conference ticket
-- Travel costs (up to €300 inside Europe, up to €800 outside)
 - Accommodation
+- We intend to pay travel support if needed